Das Kapital: Part III: The Law of the Tendency of the Rate of Profit to Fall

-A Watt steam engine, built in 1832.
-The introduction of labour-saving machinery increases the organic composition of capital, which, according to Marx, contributes to the tendency of the rate of profit to fall.
+Rates of profit in six core countries from 1850 to 2010, as charted by Esteban Maito.
+The introduction of labour-saving machinery increases the organic composition of capital, which, according to Marx, contributes to a tendency of the rate of profit to fall.

 Marx argues that there is an inherent tendency for the general rate of profit to fall in the long run.
 This tendency arises from the typically capitalist method of increasing productivity, which involves a rising organic composition of capital (c/v) – meaning more constant capital (machinery, raw materials) is used relative to variable capital (labour-power).
 Since only variable capital produces surplus-value, a rising c/v (even with an increasing rate of surplus-value s/v) will tend to depress the rate of profit s/(c+v).

 Marx presents this "law" as "the most important law of modern political economy".
 However, he also outlines several "counteracting tendencies" that can offset or temporarily reverse the fall in the rate of profit.
 These include: increasing the intensity of exploitation, depression of wages below the value of labour-power, cheapening of the elements of constant capital, relative overpopulation, foreign trade, and the increase of stock capital.
 The law operates as a tendency, subject to these countervailing forces, and its actual manifestation is complex and can lead to crises.
 The validity and precise formulation of this law have been among the most debated aspects of Marx's theory.